biradon/biradon.github.io/content/project_details/testli-ai.md

 ### Overview 📜
-Testli AI is a web application that uses **Generative AI to help Vietnamese students prepare effectively for the National University English Exam**.
-Students can visit the website to generate an exam based on their chosen topic.
+Testli AI is a web application that uses Generative AI to help Vietnamese students prepare effectively for the National University English Exam. **Students can generate an exam based on their chosen topic**.
 After completing it, they will receive answers along with suggestions on which areas they need to study to improve their score.

 ### What I did 👨‍💻
 In this project, I wear many hats, and I love being flexibile and adaptable to any role the team needs.